epfl-mobots/epuck2-firmware/README.md

 ## Code organization

-The code is split in several subsystems:
+The code is split into several subsystems:

 * `main.c` contains the entry point of the program.
     Its main role is to start all the services and threads required by the rest of the application.
 * `chconf.h`, `halconf.h` and `mcuconf.h` are ChibiOS configuration files.
-    They allow to customize OS behavior, add remove device drivers, etc.
+    They allow to customize OS behavior, add / remove device drivers, etc.
-    1. `halconf.h` allows the user to activate and deactivate the different features of the HAL.
+    1. `halconf.h` allows the user to activate and deactivate the different features of the Hardware Abstraction Layer (HAL).
     2. `mcuconf.h` contains the low level details regarding the microcontroller (DMA streams, clocks, etc.).
         You should not have to change it.
     3. `chconf.h` allows the user to configure the different features of ChibiOS (minus the HAL).
         This is were the user can activate and deactivate features like events, mutexes and semaphores.
-* `cmd.c` defines the command available through the debug shell.
+* `cmd.c` defines the commands available through the debug shell.
 * `config_flash_storage.c` contains the code used to store the parameter tree to flash.
     It allows user settings to be persistent across reboots.
 * `memory_protection.c` contains a driver for the Memory Protection Unit (MPU).